CONTENTS ←

 Similarly, if I translate ayaGM gacchati as "this one goes", do not take that "this one" as the only possible wording for ayam.
 More often than not, just "this goes" or "he goes" is closer to what a native speaker of English would say.
 I am using "this" just to remind the reader that ayam means "this".

-The word krAmate means "lives".
+The verb krAmate means "lives".
 Yet, I often translate those words adding a pronoun in front --

 jIvati "he lives"